freelanceAndy/mp_and_cfg_handling_pattern/README.md

     "z": []
 }
 ```
 These query results and column names are generated randomly.
 Niether the database execution, results, nor results processing reflect realistic code.
 The function `exceute_database_query` would normally be responsible for creating a database connection, running the query, and closing the database connection.
-But this function is meant to represent accessing any external resource.
+This function is meant to represent accessing any external resource.